Write The Balanced Ka And Kb Reactions For Hso3

 HSO₃⁻ + H₂O ⇌ H₃O⁺ + SO₃²⁻

 This is the acid dissociation reaction, and its equilibrium constant is Ka.
-The value of Ka for HSO₃⁻ is relatively small, indicating that it's a weak acid.
-The exact value of Ka depends on temperature and ionic strength, but it's typically around 6.5 × 10⁻⁸ at 25°C. This means that only a small fraction of HSO₃⁻ molecules dissociate in water.
+That said, the exact value of Ka depends on temperature and ionic strength, but it's typically around 6.
+Day to day, the value of Ka for HSO₃⁻ is relatively small, indicating that it's a weak acid.
+Worth adding: 5 × 10⁻⁸ at 25°C. Put another way, only a small fraction of HSO₃⁻ molecules dissociate in water.

 The Kb Reaction of HSO₃⁻